-One of the most common reason for your dog’s lymph nodes to swell is because your dog has a viral or bacterial infection and, as they try to fight this off, the lymph nodes can swell.
+One of the most common reason is your dog has a viral or bacterial infection and, as they try to fight this off, the lymph nodes can swell.

-Often, when the infection is mild, your dog may be able to fight it off without needing any additional treatment but, if the lymph nodes have swollen, it is always best to get this checked out by the vet.
+Often, when the infection is mild, your dog may be able to fight it off without needing any additional treatment but, if the lymph nodes start to swell, it is always best to get the lymph node checked out by the vet.
 Sometimes antibiotics or anti-fungal medication may be needed to give the body a helping hand and it is also important to have the vet rule out any other possible diagnosis too.

 Sometimes you can’t prevent your dog from contracting an infection but things maintaining good hygiene around the home and preventing them from accessing dirty water or going into areas of rotten woods etc are sensible precautions

-Cancer that sits in the lymph nodes is referred to as Lymphoma.
-It is one of the most common types of cancers seen in dogs.
+Cancer that sits in the lymph nodes in dogs is referred to as Lymphoma.
+Dog Lymphoma is one of the most common types of cancers.

 It is believed that professionally applied pesticides can greatly increase a dogs chance of developing lymphoma if they have contact with them

 Where and How Does Lymphoma Occur?